nitishreddz/netflix-data-analysis/README.md

 2.Singular: Custom tests

 In Generic tests->relations->“For every value in this column, does a matching value exist in the parent table?”

+analysis:
+SQL queries that don't create any table